yuvalmGS/gigaspaces-wiki-jekyll/xap97common/global-http-session-sharing.markdown

 cacheManager.serializationType = XML
 {%endhighlight%}

 Session manager uses XStream libraries for serializing session data to XML.
-XStream serialization can be further customized, application can configure GigaSpaces session manager to use Refection Converter for Externalizable classes and register custom converters.
+XStream serialization can be further customized, application can configure GigaSpaces session manager to use the Reflection Converter for Externalizable classes and register custom converters.
 Following two parameters in `shiro.ini` file can help in customizing serialization,

-# When using Externalizable classes with customized serialization and want to stick to serialization based on Reflection enable this option
+# Externalizable classes with customized serialization
 {%highlight java%}
 # Default value is false
 cacheManager.registerReflectionConverter = true